machenjie/task-pool/README.md

 - `timeout` :  integer The max time to wait in second. default is infinite.
 - `return` : promise Wait task can run immediately, or catch the timeout error

+**Note:** If there are a list of waiters , just one waiter can wakeup at one time.

 ### TaskPool.cancel(timeout)
 cancel the tasks which are not running, and wait until all the running tasks run end
 - `timeout` :  integer The max time to wait in second. default is infinite.